-Behavioral Science License Defense
+Behavioral Science License Attorney

 Firm attorneys have experience representing marriage and family therapists (MFTs), licensed professional clinical counselors (LPCCs), licensed clinical social workers (LCSWs), and licensed educational psychologists (LEPs) facing investigations or disciplinary proceedings by the California Board of Behavioral Sciences.